junxit/us-congress-bills-112/metadata.md

 - 2012-08-02 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Rockefeller with an amendment in the nature of a substitute.
 With written report No. 112-195.
 - 2012-08-02 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Rockefeller with an amendment in the nature of a substitute.
 With written report No. 112-195.
 - 2012-08-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 484.
+- 2012-09-22 — Amendment SA 2859 agreed to in Senate by Unanimous Consent.
+- 2012-09-22 — Amendment SA 2859 proposed by Senator Reid for Senator Cardin. (consideration: CR 9/21/2012 S6611; text: CR 9/21/2012 S6611) To prohibit the use of taxpayer dollars to pay taxes and penalties imposed on United States air carriers pursuant to the European Union emissions trading scheme.
+- 2012-09-22 — Amendment SA 2860 agreed to in Senate by Unanimous Consent.
+- 2012-09-22 — Amendment SA 2860 proposed by Senator Reid for Senator Merkley. (consideration: CR 9/21/2012 S6611; text: CR 9/21/2012 S6611) To provide for the reassessment by the Secretary of Transportation of a determination that it is in the public interest to prohibit operators of civil aircraft of the United States from participating in the European Union's emissions trading scheme.
+- 2012-09-22 — Measure laid before Senate by unanimous consent. (consideration: CR 9/21/2012 S6611-6612; text of measure as reported in Senate: CR 9/21/2012 S6611)
+- 2012-09-22 — Passed Senate with an amendment by Unanimous Consent. (text: CR 9/21/2012 S6612)
+- 2012-09-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR 9/21/2012 S6612)
+- 2012-09-22 — Senate amendment agreed to: Amendment SA 2859 agreed to in Senate by Unanimous Consent.
+- 2012-09-22 — Senate amendment agreed to: Amendment SA 2860 agreed to in Senate by Unanimous Consent.
+- 2012-09-22 — Senate amendment proposed (on the floor): Amendment SA 2859 proposed by Senator Reid for Senator Cardin.(consideration: CR 9/21/2012 S6611; text: CR 9/21/2012 S6611)
+- 2012-09-22 — Senate amendment proposed (on the floor): Amendment SA 2860 proposed by Senator Reid for Senator Merkley.(consideration: CR 9/21/2012 S6611; text: CR 9/21/2012 S6611)
+- 2012-09-22 — Senate amendment submitted
+- 2012-09-22 — Senate amendment submitted
+- 2012-09-22 — The committee substitute as amended agreed to by Unanimous Consent.